brigadecore/blog/content/2022-02-01-github-gateway-goes-ga.md

 case is as a trigger for CI/CD pipelines that execute within Brigade -- and, in fact, this is exactly how Brigade's own CI/CD pipelines have been implemented.

-Putting aside its obvious utility, what the maintainers are most excited about is how effectively this new gateway demonstrates the vision behind Brigade v2.
+Putting aside its inherent utility, what the maintainers are most excited about is how effectively this new gateway demonstrates the vision behind Brigade v2.
 When we first decided to re-architect the platform and build it around a rich, new API, one of the motivating factors was a desire to implement "smarter"